rebel1321/BlogSite/README.md

 # 📝 12MegaBlog - Full Stack Blog Application

-A modern, full-stack blogging platform built with React and Go, featuring user authentication, post management with rich text editing, and image uploads to Cloudinary.
+A modern, full-stack blogging platform built with **React** frontend and **Go** backend, featuring JWT-based authentication, rich text editing with TinyMCE, and image uploads via Cloudinary.

 ---

 ## 🎯 Project Overview

 **12MegaBlog** is a complete blog application where users can:
+- Register and authenticate with secure JWT tokens
 - Create, read, update, and delete blog posts
 - Upload featured images via Cloudinary
-- Write rich content using TinyMCE editor
+- Write rich, formatted content using TinyMCE editor
-- Manage their own posts (My Posts page)
+- Manage their own posts in a dedicated dashboard
-- Browse all published posts from other users (Home page)
+- Browse and view all published posts from the community
-- Secure authentication with JWT tokens
+- Automatic token refresh for seamless sessions

+**Migration Note:** Recently migrated from Appwrite to a custom Go backend for greater control, flexibility, and performance.

 ---